LunarG/VulkanSamples/layers/README.md

 xglEnumerateLayer can be called to list the available layer libraries.  xglGetProcAddr is used internally by the Layers and ICD Loader to initialize dispatch tables.
 Layers are activated at xglCreateDevice time. xglCreateDevice createInfo struct is extended to allow a list of layers to be activated.
-Layer libraries can alternatively be LD_PRELOADed depending upon how they are implemented.
+Layer libraries can alternatively be LD\_PRELOADed depending upon how they are implemented.

 ##Layer library example code

-Note that some layers are code-generated and will therefore exist in the <build dir> include/xglLayer.h  - header file for layer code.
+Note that some layers are code-generated and will therefore exist in the directory (build_dir)/layers

+-include/xglLayer.h  - header file for layer code.

 ### Templates
 layer/Basic.cpp (name=Basic) simple example wrapping a few entrypoints.
 Shows layer features: